 - Process for 1-2 minutes.

-- Portion out the blended baked oats mixture into individual silicone molds.
+- Portion out the blended baked oats mixture a lined 8.5 x4 inch loaf pan.

 - Stir in the crushed candy canes and sprinkles.

-- Top with your favorite whipped cream or nut butter and enjoy!
+- Remove them from the oven and let it cool for five minutes before slicing and topping with your favorite whipped cream or nut butter and enjoy!

 Video